I have found understanding mental illness is one of the easiest ways to begin taking control of it.

 Being able to recognise the symptoms of your illness will help you to control the impact it has on your every day life.

 Think of it this way, imagine you broke your leg..
 If you didn’t know about the break, the pain alone would worry you wouldn’t it?
-You’d wonder what was causing the pain, why you had the pain and what was going to happen next.
+If not it damn well should!
+You should, wonder what was causing the pain, why you had the pain and what was going to happen next.
+Especially me because knowing my luck my sodding leg would fall off.

 You can’t remind yourself that what you are feeling is a direct result of your mental health issues, without first knowing it is.